micmejia/bible-dump/NKJV/Romans/Rom 2.md

 but to those who are self-seeking and do not obey the truth, but obey unrighteousness--indignation and wrath,

 ###### 9
-tribulation and anguish, on every soul of man who does evil, of the Jew first and also of the [^c]Greek;
+tribulation and anguish, on every soul of man who does evil, of the Jew first and also of the Greek;

 ###### 10
 but glory, honor, and peace to everyone who works what is good, to the Jew first and also to the Greek.